hknott12/School_District_Analysis/README.md

   * Scores by school type
 ## Summary
 There is a statement summarizing four major changes to the school district analysis after reading and math scores have been replaced (5 pt).
+In summary, the main four changes to the school district analysis are:
+* The school district summary is slightly different
+* The average scores for Thomas High School are slightly lower, as is its percentage of students passing reading and math